Replacement Crash Parts

 Read MoreRhode Island State Senate Passes Pro-OEM Parts Bill

-ASA Driven By Policy Newsletter: February 2026 The Rhode Island State Senate passed a bill that would restrict insurance companies’ ability to refuse to cover OEM repair parts in certain situations.
-Under the current law in Rhode Island, insurers are not allowed to require the use of non-OEM parts on vehicles that are less than…
+International Trade Commission Investigation of Certain Vehicle Parts and Components The Rhode Island State Senate passed a bill that would restrict insurance companies’ ability to refuse to cover OEM repair parts in certain situations.
+Under the current law in Rhode Island, insurers are not allowed to require the use of non-OEM parts on vehicles that…

 Read MoreNHTSA Warns Against Installing Aftermarket Steering Wheel Decals

-ASA Driven By Policy Newsletter: February 2026 The National Highway Traffic Safety Administration (NHTSA) is warning motorists not to install aftermarket steering wheel decals in their vehicles.
+International Trade Commission Investigation of Certain Vehicle Parts and Components The National Highway Traffic Safety Administration (NHTSA) is warning motorists not to install aftermarket steering wheel decals in their vehicles.
 This warning comes in the wake of a driver who was severely injured in a collision.
-The decal became a projectile when the airbag deployed and hit the…
+The decal became a projectile when the airbag deployed…

 Read MoreGAO Urges NHTSA to Educate the Public More on ADAS

-ASA Driven By Policy Newsletter: February 2026 The U.S. Government Accountability Office (GAO) released a report in which it urges the National Highway Traffic Safety Administration (NHTSA) to “take action to enhance consumer understanding of capabilities and limitations” of Advanced Driving Assistance Systems technology.
-The report warns that the public largely doesn’t understand the capabilities…
+International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. Government Accountability Office (GAO) released a report in which it urges the National Highway Traffic Safety Administration (NHTSA) to “take action to enhance consumer understanding of capabilities and limitations” of Advanced Driving Assistance Systems technology.
+The report warns that the public largely doesn’t…

 Read More